Skip to Content

 How to have complete control riding a dirt bike

-Learning proper throttle control is key to being a safe and skilled rider, but that’s just one piece to the puzzle.
+Learning proper throttle control is key to being a safe and skilled trail rider, but that’s just one piece to the puzzle.
 There’s a whole collection of skills and knowledge that must be learned and practiced to have complete confidence and control riding off-road.

 I’d like to help you get started so that you can start building your confidence today.
 Tap here for lessons from my riding school on proper riding technique.